Other Family Support Services

 Adoption is a lifelong journey and the need for support and guidance does not end when a child is placed in an adoptive home.
 The following is a list of services and resources provided by agencies other than MARE which support families at various stages in the adoption process.

 Kid’s Net: a program of MSPCC, provides support to pre-adoptive, foster, and kinship parents who are caring for children in DCF custody.
-Their services are offered statewide and include respite care, short term child care, training opportunities, and an after-hours emergency help line (1-800-486-3730).
+Their services are offered statewide and include respite care, short term child care, training opportunities, and an after-hours emergency hot line (1-800-486-3730).

 Adoptive Families Together (AFT): a program of MSPCC, is a network of adoptive families who understand the benefit of peer support while raising children with complex issues.
 Their parent support meetings, held throughout the state, are open to families at any stage in the process.
 AFT works to provide post-adoptive information, education and support for people touched by adoption.